There are many new (and old) challenges that our immune systems need to manage, from chemical toxic exposures to super bugs, not to mention stress.

 Include a variety of different coloured vegetables, fruits, seeds, nuts, beans, mushrooms and grains, to feed the types of bugs that help you to defend against the bugs.

-Despite the incredibly bad wrap it regularly receives milk is indeed a wonder food, particularly when in its natural state.
+Despite the incredibly bad wrap it regularly receives, real milk is indeed a wonder food, particularly when in its natural state.
 It contains high levels of selenium and vitamin D, both recognised as having major anti-cancer effects and nutrients that are essential for healthy immune function.
 Full cream, natural milk also contains a type of fatty acid, conjugated linoleic acid (CLA), that has been shown to inhibit cancer growth in test-tube and animal studies.
 Most interestingly, it is the single dietary source of a vitally important immune protein, lactoferrin.

 Also known as Lactotransferrin, it acts as antimicrobial against bacteria and fungi, and is involved in innate defences of mucosal tissue (i.e. nose, gut, lungs).
 Ann Mulder, PhD candidate at Southern Cross University, studied lactoferrin in relation to immune function and suggests it has mild antioxidant and anti-viral actions too.
 The major role is that it increases the activation of T cells, helping your immune intelligence further.
 If you can’t get raw milk, half a cup of organic yoghurt every day or two, can be a great boon.